Worgrot4/Tower-Defense-Game/README.md

 10) You lose if you let enough enemies through the gates.
 This is only possible during round 4 or later.
 When an enemy reaches the end of the path, you lose lives based on how much HP that enemy has left.
 Enemies' HP is increased by 1 during every even round, excluding round 2.</br>
 </br>
 Good luck!

+School git Page with all the commits: https://github.com/stuycs-gh-classrooms/11-final-israel-v